mrtommyb/AstroFuckOffs/README.md

 ***Solves telling other scientists to fuck off.***

-Give a Fuck Off to a fellow astronomer by tweeting @username-- at @AstroFuckOffs on Twitter!
+Give a Fuck Off to a fellow astronomer by tweeting @username++ at @AstroFuckOffs on Twitter!